Steiner Triple Systems of Order 21 with Subsystems: Classification

 \paragraph{Automorphism groups and canonical forms} Automorphism groups and canonical forms are conveniently computed with \texttt{nauty}~\cite{MP} after an appropriate transformation of the combinatorial structure to a graph.

 To order the \STSS*{7} of an \STS{21} one may use the standard graph encoding of the incidence matrix of the design, add one vertex for each \STS*{7}, and let the 7 vertices corresponding to the points of the \STS*{7} form the neighborhood of an added vertex.
 Then the canonical order of vertices given by \texttt{nauty} imposes an order on the \STSS*{7}.
-More precisely, \texttt{nauty} gives an order of the \emph{orbits} of vertices under the action of the automorphism group of the graph, so we get an order of the orbits of \STSS*{7} under the action of the automorphism group of the \STS{21}.
+More precisely, \texttt{nauty} determines an order of the \emph{orbits} of vertices under the action of the automorphism group of the graph.
+Therefore we get an induced ordering of the orbits of \STSS*{7} under the action of the automorphism group of the \STS{21}.

-The abstract groups of the classified designs can be identified based on the multiset of orders of elements when the order is small.
+For small group orders, the abstract type of the automorphism groups of the classified designs can be identified based on the multiset of orders of elements.
 The abstract type can further be computed using \texttt{AllSmallGroups} and \texttt{StructureDescription} in \texttt{GAP}~\cite{GAP}.
 In the current work, seven groups (of orders 27, 54, 108, 294, and 1008) had to be treated manually and separately.
-The designs with nontrivial automorphisms are obviously amongst those classified in~\cite{K1}.
+The designs with nontrivial automorphisms are amongst those classified in~\cite{K1}.